-Many would take the position that tolerance is a virtue that everyone should practice and cherish.
+Many would take the position that tolerance is a virtue that everyone should cherish and practice.
 It’s highlighted as one of the hallmarks of a modern and progressive society.

-However, tolerance can actually be deadly if it’s take to its logical conclusion: tolerating those who want to destroy our country as we know it.
+However, tolerance can actually be deadly if it’s take to its logical conclusion: tolerating those who want to transform our country as we know it.

 Karl Popper’s Paradox of Tolerance encapsulates this dark conclusion: